FAQs

 Q: Are students required to live on campus all three years?

-A: Students entering the Degree in 3 program Fall 2022 are required to follow the university housing policy found here.
+A: Students entering the Degree in 3 program are required to follow the university housing policy found here.

 Q. If I decide to live on campus during the summer, will my housing have air conditioning in the summer?